EsethuElsie/-K3S-AWS/README.md

 ### Private Registry (Amazon ECR)

 See `registries.yml` for the ECR configuration.
 The recommended approach on EC2 is to attach the `AmazonEC2ContainerRegistryReadOnly` IAM policy to the instance profile — no static credentials are needed.

+EVIDENCE OF DEPLOYMENT:

+***Reflection;

+###What I Learned
+Through this project, I gained hands-on experience deploying a highly available Kubernetes cluster using K3s across multiple AWS EC2 instances.
+I learned how to configure control plane nodes with etcd clustering, manage node joining via tokens, and expose services using NodePort and Ingress controllers.
+I also deepened my understanding of how Kubernetes components like the API server, scheduler, and etcd work together to maintain cluster state.
+Working with kubectl to deploy, expose, and debug workloads gave me practical skills that go beyond theoretical knowledge.

+### Challenges I Faced and How I Resolved Them

+One of the biggest challenges was getting master-2 and master-3 to join the cluster.
+The nodes kept failing with a "connection refused" error on port 6443.
+After investigating the journalctl logs, I identified that the AWS Security Group was blocking inter-node communication.
+I resolved this by adding an inbound rule to allow TCP traffic on port 6443 between the nodes.
+Another challenge was a misconfigured IP address in the config.yaml file — I had used a placeholder IP instead of the actual private IP of master-1 (172.31.32.92), which caused the token validation to fail.
+I resolved this by uninstalling K3s completely and performing a clean reinstall with the correct values.
+Permission errors with k3s.yaml were also encountered and fixed by setting the correct file permissions using chmod 644.

+### How K3s Relates to Production Kubernetes and 5G Cloud-Native Concepts

+K3s is a lightweight, CNCF-certified Kubernetes distribution designed for resource-constrained environments.
+In production, full Kubernetes (such as EKS or GKE) is used for large-scale workloads, while K3s is increasingly adopted in edge computing and 5G Multi-Access Edge Computing (MEC) deployments.
+In 5G networks, cloud-native Network Functions (CNFs) replace traditional hardware-based Virtual Network Functions (VNFs).
+These CNFs are containerized and orchestrated using Kubernetes, making K3s a viable platform for deploying them at the network edge where resources are limited but low latency is critical.
+Concepts like service meshes, ingress controllers, and high availability clusters — all practiced in this project — are directly applicable to 5G core network deployments.

+## How Virtualization and Containerization Enable Scalable Services

+Virtualization allows physical hardware to be divided into multiple isolated Virtual Machines (VMs), each running its own OS.
+This improves resource utilization and enables rapid provisioning of infrastructure, as demonstrated by using AWS EC2 instances in this project.
+Containerization takes this further by packaging applications and their dependencies into lightweight, portable containers that share the host OS kernel.
+This results in faster startup times, lower overhead, and greater density compared to VMs.
+Together, virtualization and containerization form the foundation of modern scalable services — VMs provide the isolated infrastructure layer while containers provide the application layer.
+Kubernetes orchestrates these containers at scale, enabling automatic scheduling, self-healing, and rolling updates, which are essential for maintaining the availability and performance of services in both cloud and 5G environments.